snoyberg/yesoddocs/hamlet/loops.markdown

     2     $forall company.employees employee
     3         %li $employee.name$

-company.employees is parsed as a reference (see Content Parsing above).
+company.employees is parsed as a reference (see [references](references.html)).
 Each value is bound to the variable employee and then the inner template (line 3) is called.

-For efficiency, we use enumerators for the type of employees.
-See the synopsis section for a full example.
+We allow both simple lists and enumerators to be used as the source value.
+In order to distinguish between the two, we use an asterisk on the last piece of the references.
+For example:

+    $forall company.employees employee

+would require that employees is a simple list, whereas

+    $forall company.*employees employee

+would require that it be an enumerator.